 - tour income

-You do not have to deduct Withholding Tax on a payment:
+You do not have to deduct withholding tax on a payment:

-- that is a cancellation fee
+- that’s a cancellation fee

-- for copyright, royalties or advances on royalties
+- for copyright, royalties, or advances on royalties

-- to models at still photographic shoots
+- made to models at still photographic shoots

 - the proceeds of sales